ETO Logo

 • Clarivate’s Web of Science platform (commercial/closed access).
 The MAC includes Web of Science articles published after 2005.

-• The arXiv platform for open-access scientific articles and preprints (open access).
+• The arXiv platform for open-access scientific articles and preprints (open access). arXiv is one of our two sources of fulltext.

 • Papers with Code, a free platform for machine learning articles and related resources (open access).

 • OpenAlex, a large-scale open-access dataset viewed as the replacement for MAG.
-We only use OpenAlex to help deduplicate articles that occur in our other sources - the MAC doesn’t currently include any OpenAlex article metadata.

 Some of the data in the MAC is taken directly from these sources.
 Other data is derived from them algorithmically, as discussed below.